DominickVale/portfolio_2024/README.md

 - Optimize imports (no import \* from ...)
 - Test accessibility
 - Figure out some hacks for font rendering
+- Add more post-processing (blur/aberration on transitions based on position speed etc.)

 # REMINDERS